 To answer this question, start with the big picture.
-Think about your mission and whether working with others would allow you to have a greater impact.
+Think about your nonprofit mission and whether working with others would allow you to have a greater impact.

-Consider the example of two providers of children's services in Chicago.Chicago Youth Centers (CYC) delivers services to children from age 3 through their school years, while Family Focus provides services to children from birth to age 3.
+Consider the example of two providers of children's services in Chicago.Chicago Youth Centers (CYC) delivers services to children from age 3 throughout their school years, while Family Focus provides services to children from birth to age 3.
 Faced with shrinking funding, CYC approached Family Focus about partnering.
 Working together, they've gained:

 - Cost savings.
 Both organizations save money through joint purchasing, shared use of transportation, shared expenses for facility rental, use of a consolidated preferred vendor program and joint staff training.